State and Local Policy Database

 Delaware adopted 2018 IECC effective June 11, 2020.
 Secretary’s Order No: 2020-CCE-0014 was signed on April 28, 2020, approving the proposed amendments to 7 DE Admin.
 Code 2101: Regulations for State Energy Conservation Code.
 The final regulation and Secretary's Order was published in the June 1st Monthly Register of Regulations and with an effective date of June 11, 2020.
 The regulations adopt the 2018 IECC in its entirety by reference.
 The energy codes come in to force 6 months after the effective date (December 11, 2020).
 Residential and commercial codes are reviewed triennially by the Delaware Energy Office within the Department of Natural Resources and Environmental Control.

-Review of the 2021 IECC has begun with adoption anticipated in June 2023.
+Review of the 2021 IECC has begun with adoption initially targeted for June 2023, though updates have not followed.
 Activities and events associated with the next code adoption cycle are posted on the DNREC webpage.

 The only amendment to the model codes (2018 IECC and ASHRAE 90.1-2016) is a slight strengthening amendment.
 The regulations adopted by DNREC require testing for duct and building envelope tightness (as required by the model codes) to be conducted by a certified DET verifier.
 “DET verifier” means a certified Duct and Envelope Tightness verifier.
 A certified DET verifier shall be a certified Home Energy Rating Systems (HERS) rater, or be a certified Home Performance with ENERGY STAR contractor, or be a Building Performance Institute (BPI) Heating Professional to perform duct tightness testing or a BPI Building Analyst or Envelope Professional to perform building tightness testing, or successfully complete a course that is approved by the Department of Natural Resources and Environmental Control.
 See regulations at: https://regulations.delaware.gov/AdminCode/title7/2000/2101.shtml